Opinion formation in time-varying social networks: The case of the naming game: Results and discussions

 Initially, as time proceeds, new individuals join the network that increases the number of inventions of new opinions (see fig~\ref{fig12}(c)) thus causing a rise in both $N_w(t)$ and $N_d(t)$.
 However, later on new inventions stop (fig~\ref{fig12}(c)) as the players joining late are less compared to the number that have already joined and are therefore rarely chosen as speakers thus inhibiting new inventions.
 Hence, $N_d(t)$ is found to drop in the later stage of the dynamics although pointing to a clear existence of multiple opinions.
 In contrast, $N_w(t)$ doesn't drop because although new opinions are not formed, old opinions trapped in different groups do not get disposed off the system.

-Further, in fig~\ref{fig12}(d) we show how the absolute change in $N_w$ is driven by the rate of success of agents; $\Delta N_w$ increases with a decrease in $S(t)$ while it decreases with an increase in $S(t)$.
-Finally, an important analysis that is required to complete the picture centers around the precise reason for the steady growth in $N_w$ in the final regime of the dynamics.
+Further, in fig~\ref{fig12}(d) we show how the absolute change in $N_w(t)$ is driven by the rate of success of agents; $\Delta N_w(t)$ increases with a decrease in $S(t)$ while it decreases with an increase in $S(t)$.
+Finally, an important analysis that is required to complete the picture centers around the precise reason for the steady growth in $N_w(t)$ in the final regime of the dynamics.
 We attempt to provide a plausible explanation for this through a series of results reported in fig~\ref{fig13}.

 In fig~\ref{fig13}(a), we present the fraction of agents having 0, 1, 2 and more opinions in their inventories.
 Clearly, with the evolution of system, the fraction of agents with inventory size 0 diminishes; fraction of agents with size 1 increase steadily while that with size 2 is roughly stable; even larger size inventories appear only rarely in the course of the evolution.
-In addition, we observe that $\Delta N_w$ has a direct correspondence with the number of new connections acquired by the network at each timestep (see fig~\ref{fig13}(b)).
-These new connections trigger an increase in failure events, thereby increasing $N_w$; at the same time success events cannot reduce $N_w$ since in most cases the inventory sizes of the agents are already very low ($\sim 1$) and most of these success events are actually again ``success with no outcome''.
-This last observation indicates that there should be an inherent community structure in this time-varying network and this is made apparent through fig~\ref{fig13}(c) where we report the variance of the the size of the communities (using three different algorithms as in the previous cases) and show that this is highly correlated to $\Delta N_w$.
-In summary, the presence of community structure coupled with a continuous influx of new connections (leading to late-stage failures in the system) together lead to the steady growth of $N_w$ in its final regime of evolution.
+In addition, we observe that $\Delta N_w(t)$ has a direct correspondence with the number of new connections acquired by the network at each time step (see fig~\ref{fig13}(b)).
+These new connections trigger an increase in failure events, thereby increasing $N_w(t)$; at the same time success events cannot reduce $N_w(t)$ since in most cases the inventory sizes of the agents are already very low ($\sim 1$) indicating that most of these success events are actually again ``success with no outcome''.
+This last observation points to the fact that there should be an inherent community structure in the time-varying network and this is made apparent through fig~\ref{fig13}(c) where we report the variance of the size of the communities (using three different algorithms as in the previous cases) and show that this is highly correlated to $\Delta N_w(t)$.
+In summary, the presence of community structure coupled with a continuous influx of new connections (leading to late-stage failures in the system) together lead to the steady growth of $N_w(t)$ in its final regime of evolution.

-In fig~\ref{fig14}, we present mean similarity of opinions among individuals with edge weights in different time instances.
-In all the instances, there is a positive correlation of having similar opinions with frequency of interactions i.e., higher the frequency of interactions (edge-weight), higher is the similarity in opinion.
+In fig~\ref{fig14}, we present mean similarity of opinions among individuals with edge weights at different time instances.
+In all the instances, there is a positive correlation between similarity of opinions and the frequency of interactions (edge-weights).